Morten Jensen (football coach)

-Morten Christoffer Jensen (born 9 March 1980) is a Norwegian football coach and former player.
-He is currently head coach of Eliteserien club Viking.
+Morten Christoffer Jensen (born 9 March 1980) is a Norwegian professional football coach and former player who is currently head coach of Eliteserien club Viking.

 Jensen played youth football at Havørn, Vidar and Viking, in addition to college soccer for the Dowling Golden Lions.
-His senior career was spent at lower-league clubs Vidar, Havørn, Stavanger IF and Brodd.
+His senior career was spent at lower-league clubs Vidar, Havørn, Stavanger and Brodd.
 He started his coaching career with Havørn in 2013.
 In 2017 he was head coach of Vidar, and from 2018 to 2020 he was an assistant coach at Viking.
 Since 2021 he has been head coach of Viking alongside Bjarte Lunde Aarsheim.

 Playing career

 Jensen started playing football for Tananger-based side Havørn, before transferring to Stavanger-based side Vidar at age 12.
 Aged 18 he tried his luck at Eliteserien club Viking, but a groin injury hindered his development, and kept him on the sideline for one and a half years.

 After his unsuccessful spell at Viking, Jensen returned to Second Division club Vidar to play first team football.
 He spent most of his playing career at local clubs in the lower divisions in Norway, but he also played college soccer in the US for the Dowling Golden Lions, where he had a successful spell.
 He joined the club in 2003.
 In the 2004 season, Jensen scored 27 goals and made 16 assists in 19 matches.
 In June 2005, he was on trial at Eliteserien club Tromsø.
 In 2006, the Dowling Golden Lions won the NCAA Division II Men's Soccer Championship, and Jensen scored the game-winning goal in the final.
 He finished the 2006 season with 24 goals and 10 assists, and was awarded NSCAA Division II National Player of the Year.
 He also made some appearances for Havørn during 2003 and 2004.

 In August 2007, he returned to Norway, signing for Second Division club Stavanger IF.
 In 2008, he played for Third Division club Vidar.
 Vidar were promoted to the Second Division in 2009, and in June 2010, Jensen moved to Third Division club Brodd.